torbensko/angular-addthis/readme.md

 # Angular AddThis directive

 Add the AddThis social sharing tool to your site.
+Its features include:

+- automatically imports the AddThis script
+- can responds to page changes through the use of watch attribute

 View [demo](http://torbensko-demos.s3.amazonaws.com/angular-addthis/demo.html).